vortex-logger/vortex-logger/docs/api.md

 Changes the shape of the log object.
 This function will be called every time one of the log methods (such as `.info`) is called.
-All arguments passed to the log method, except the message, will be pass to this function.
-By default it does not change the shape of the log object.
+All arguments passed to the log method, except the message, will be passed to this function.
+By default, it does not change the shape of the log object.

 ```js